finalLy134/obj-detect-tensorflow-test/README.md

 # Object Detection with TensorFlow and tkinter

-This project demonstrates real-time object detection using a pre-trained TensorFlow model integrated into a tkinter-based graphical user interface (GUI).
+This project demonstrates real-time object detection using a TensorFlow model integrated into a tkinter-based graphical user interface (GUI).

 ## Features